antoinebou12/another-install-script/README.md

 Some services/servers cannot be installed at the same time.
 Also more configuration needed for certain services/servers

 ## List of other installed program that you can chose to install
+This script also offers optional installation of several other programs including git, python3, docker, docker-compose, snapd, curl, vim, and more.

 - build-essential
 - git